ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 So where are we today?
 Currently, machine learning forms a core part of the breakthrough performance in computer vision and language processing.
 The state of the art on tasks object recognition, image classification, speech recognition and language translation are all powered by deep learning.

 Google, Amazon and Facebook all have world class AI labs and much of their business has been transformed by machine learning.
 The potential of machine learning is more latent in industries that are less digitized (such as healthcare, energy or education).

-## Machine learning versus artificial intelligence
+## Machine Learning versus Artificial Intelligence

 So far machine learning has provided narrow artificial intelligence (AI).
 The power of these systems are often superhuman, and more than enough to justify the hype around machine learning.
 Typically the task involves perception, using high dimensional data (i.e. images).
 This is the main contribution of machine learning - being able to create business value from raw, high dimensional data.